 - Place bananas in a mixing bowl, and mash with a fork.
 Whisk in the vanilla, coconut sugar, and peanut butter.

 - Pour dry ingredients into wet, and stir to combine.
-The dough will be very thick.
+The dough should be very thick.
+If it seems too moist, mix in a bit more protein powder and rolled oats.
 Fold in the chocolate chips, if using.

 - Scoop up a scant 3 tablespoons of dough per cookie.
-Using a 1.5 tablespoon cookie scoop works well.
-Just put two scoops of dough in your palm, squeeze them together, and roll into a smooth ball.
-Use your palms to gently flatten each cookie into a thick patty shape.
-Place on the baking sheet.
-Use a fork to create a criss-cross pattern on top of the cookies, further flattening them into a cookie shape.
+I like to use a small cookie scoop (1.5 Tbsp).
+Put two scoops of dough in your palm, squeeze them together, and roll into a smooth ball.
+Use your palms to gently flatten each cookie into a thick patty.
+Place on the baking sheet about 2 inches apart (these don't spread in the oven).
+Use a fork to create a criss-cross pattern on top of each one, further flattening them into a cookie shape.

 - Bake for 12 to 14 minutes or until the bottoms are golden.
-Let cool on the pan for about 5 minutes, then transfer to a cooling rack.
-Let cool completely before storing.
+Allow to cool on the pan for 5 minutes, then transfer to a cooling rack.
+Cool completely before storing.

 Notes